 The NHS is defined by federal law and consists of all roadways functionally classified as principal arterials as well as some routes that serve as major connections to multimodal freight-type facilities and some locally owned roadways.
 Fixing Americas Surface Transportation Act requires states to track the structurally deficient deck area on the NHS.
-Historically, structurally deficient consisted of bridges that were in bad condition or had insufficient load capacity when compared to modern design standards.
+Historically, the term structurally deficient defined a group of bridges that were in bad condition or had insufficient load capacity when compared to modern design standards.
 With the implementation of the FAST Act, this definition has changed and this measure reflects those changes.
 The FAST Act has a penalty threshold that requires a state to take certain actions whenever the percentage of structurally deficient deck area within a state exceeds 10 percent.
 The chart reflects keeping the percentage below 10 percent as the target.